On this page:

 When you make applications, you will find that many employers will as for UCAS points.
 UCAS stands for Universities and Colleges Admissions Service.
 Most employers are likely to subscribe to NARIC (see below) and will be able to translate your qualifications.

 However, in the first instance, it is advisable to give an indication of what your qualification relate to when compared to UK qualifications on your CV.
 A-levels, for example, are the highest UK school grades you can achieve at high school and are required for university applications.
 In the UK, most students will have A-levels from 3 or 4 subjects studied in depth.
-An A counts 120 UCAS points, a B counts 100, a C counts 80, a D counts 60.
-Typically, 320 UCAS points mean having achieved a minimum of an A (120) and two Bs (200); 300 would be an A, B and C grade or 3 Bs.
+An A counts 48 UCAS points, a B counts 40, a C counts 32, a D counts 24.
+Some employers are still using the old UCAS system in which the points were higher.
+Typically, 320 UCAS points meant having achieved a minimum of an A and two Bs ; 300 would be an A, B and C grade or 3 Bs.

 The National Agency responsible for providing information, advice and expert opinion on qualifications worldwide is called UK NARIC.
 They working on behalf of the UK Government and provide a range of advisory services which compare international qualifications.
 Specifically, they help those coming to the UK to work or study that hold international qualifications and potential migrants wishing to apply through the Points Based System.
 They also work with universities and colleges’ admissions services and employers.